Here is the current status of the legality of cannabis state by state.

 In the United States, a GREEN state is one where citizens are allowed to buy and consume cannabis for medical or recreational purposes.
 These states benefit from a regulated industry, more jobs, greater tourism, more collected taxes and more medical alternatives, especially needed in today's opioid crisis.

-These 10 states include: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont and Washington.
+These eleven states include: Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington plus Washington D.C.

 A medical state is one where citizens are allowed to buy and consume cannabis only for medical purposes.
 These states benefit from a somewhat regulated industry, more jobs, more collected taxes and more medical alternatives.

-These 20 states include: Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Illinois, Maryland, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Pennsylvania, Rhode Island, Utah and West Virginia.
+These 22 states include: Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Louisiana, Maryland, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Utah and West Virginia.

 In these US states, if you purchase, possess or consume cannabis you are considered a criminal and will be treated as such.
 These states prefer an unregulated, underground industry, delivering fewer medical options, harder to access with a more dangerous product to be consumed.
 They do not benefit from industry jobs nor do they collect taxes to go towards health or education.
 These states incarcerate more of their citizens, diminishing taxable income and robbing families of time together.

-These 20 states include: Alabama, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Virginia, Wisconsin and Wyoming.
+These 17 states include: Alabama, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota, Tennessee, Texas, Virginia, Wisconsin and Wyoming.

 Cannabis is listed as a Schedule 1 drug alongside heroin.
 By that definition it has no medicinal value and has proven to be dangerous.
 However, the United States government holds a patent on some cannabinoids found in cannabis due to their medicinal uses, and for all its years of use there has never been a case of overdose.